-When you’re looking for a mortgage, the lender will usually pull your credit score as part of the approval process.
+When you're applying for a mortgage, the lender will usually pull your credit score as part of the approval process.

-Most consumer credit scores range from 300 to 850 — with 850 being the highest score — but you don’t need the best score possible to qualify for the lowest mortgage rates.
-A 750 credit score is generally considered “excellent” and can help you secure good loan terms.
+Most consumer credit scores range from 300 to 850 — with 850 being the highest score — but you don't need the best score possible to qualify for the lowest mortgage rates.
+A 750 credit score is generally considered "very good" and can help you secure good loan terms because it shows you have a history of managing debt payments.

 How good is a 750 credit score?

-A 750 credit score is better than the U.S. average, which was 711 in 2020, according to credit bureau Experian.
+A 750 credit score is better than the U.S. average, which was 717 in 2023, according to credit analytics company FICO.
 Lenders tend to evaluate credit scores in ranges and offer the same rates to people within the same range.

-A 750 credit score generally falls into the “excellent” range, which shows lenders that you’re a very dependable borrower.
+A 750 credit score generally falls into the "very good" range, which shows lenders that you're a very dependable borrower.
 People with credit scores within this range tend to qualify for loans and secure the best mortgage rates.

 A 750 credit score could help you: